 Internet Protocol version 6 (IPv6) is the replacement for IPv4.
 The Internet has expanded at such a quick rate that IPv4 addresses alone can no longer sustain all the necessary accounts; therefore, IP version 6 allows many more devices to seamlessly connect to the Internet.
 IPv6 was developed by the Internet Engineering Task Force (IETF) with a more robust architecture, able to satisfy the need for more IP addresses with increased capabilities.

 What does an IPv6 address look like?

 A version 6 address contains eight groups of four hexadecimal digits with the groups being separated by colons.
 For example, an IPv6 would be 2600:1005:b062:61e4:74d7:f292:802c:fbfd.

 IPv4 addresses look much different.
-Represented in dot-decimal notion with fewer decimal numbers, they appear like this: 188.8.131.52.
-It's essentially four octets separated by decimals with each octet ranging from 0 to 255.
+Represented in dot-decimal notation with fewer decimal numbers, they appear like this: 126.96.36.199.
+Four octets separated by decimals, with each octet ranging from 0 to 255, make up the notation structure.
 Compare IPv4 to IPv6; you can easily see how IPv6 offers substantially more available addresses.

 Understanding the difference between IPv4 and IPv6